khongten001/ONVIF4Delphi/README.md

 - **GoHome Position:** The library includes a GoHome position feature, allowing the camera to return to a predefined home position.

 - **SetHomePosition:** Users can set a custom home position for the camera, providing flexibility in defining a default reference point.

+- **Auxiliary commands:** Users can set auxiliary command if supported by camera , like Wirer and IRLamp ecc ecc.

 **Note:** As of now, only continuous movement (ContinuousMove) is supported.